The best Nikon prime lens for you is one that’ll attach to the camera you use, best suit your needs and is affordable.

 Make Use of Focal Length Metadata

-In Lightroom you can view metadata to show you how many images in a catalogue or over a date range were made with a particular lens.
+In Lightroom you can view metadata to show you how many images in a catalog or over a date range were made with a particular lens.

 At the top of your window when you are in Grid view click on Metadata.
 You will see a drop down list of the lenses you have used and the number of photos taken with each lens.